Vincent-Maladiere/Vincent-Maladiere.github.io/_posts/2019-12-01-small-data.md

 date: 2019-12-01
 permalink: /posts/2019/12/small-data/
 tags:
+  - machine learning
+  - linear regression
+  - ridge
+  - lasso
+  - OLS
+  - ALS
-  - ?
+  - residuals
 ---

-[Work In Progress]

 # Small Intro
 ---

 Hello reader, this article is the short version of a [Stanford course](http://web.stanford.edu/~rjohari/teaching/notes/).

+This is first article of the small data series.
 I wrote it after an extensive reading of this course so that you don't have to.
+This series aims at mastering the skills that will help you for "small" data analysis and thus for any data analysis.

+Note that all the code was in R langage is the original papers and that I converted into Python.

+<br>
+# 1 Linear Regression
+---

 The amount of data we collect is gargantuous (Facebook posts, tweets, medical tests...) and it often arriving faster than we can store and analyze it.
 > "Big" data can't be analyzed on a single machine.
 On the contrary, small data can be analyzed and collected on a single machine (even though we now have 64GB of RAM at home).

-This article aims at mastering the skills that will help you for "small" data analysis and thus for any data analysis.

-<br>
-# 1 Linear Regression
----

 Let's focus on data from [child.iq](http://www.stat.columbia.edu/~gelman/arm/examples/child.iq/).